Superbition/Celestte-Docs/docs/using_polyel/storage.md

 Storage::drive("local")->write("/error/last_error/error.txt", "[10:29 21/04/2020] - ...");
 ```

 The file will be created if it does not exist.
 By default the second parameter is set to `null` so you are not required to pass in file contents to write to the file.
+The default writing mode is `ab`.
+The write method obtains a file lock which blocks any other file writes, the process will wait until a lock is released but not block the entire server.

 ### Prepending